ionic-team/ionic-site/docs/v2/components/index.md

   }
 }).then(actionSheet => {
-  // Action sheet was created and opened this.actionSheetInstance = actionSheet;
+  // Action sheet was created and opened this.actionSheetRef = actionSheet;
-  // this.actionSheetInstance.close() to close it
+  // this.actionSheetRef.close() to close it
 })
 ```